kietbui/00_prj_vr_docs/docs/source/configuration/EverSpring.rst

    :widths: 15 30
    :header-rows: 1

-   * - Dimming value
+   * - Value Trigger Device
      - Description
    * - 0 to 99
-     - Indicate the dimming level when a flooding event is detected
+     - Indicate the corresponding value when a flooding event is detected

 .. _everspring_lamp_holder_sensor: